Dyalog/link/docs/API/Link.Export.md

     msg ← {opts} ⎕SE.Link.Export (ns dir)

+!!! ucmdhelp "Show User Command information in the session with `]LINK.Export -?`"

 This function takes the same arguments as [Link.Create](Link.Create.md) but saves the contents of a namespace to directory without creating a Link.

 If the source is an unscripted namespace, then the destination is interpreted as a directory.